Is the Young Adult Brain Wired for Narcissism?Reading Time: 7 minutes

 As a result, childhood trauma impacts young adults on a neurobiological as well as an emotional level.
 Research has shown that trauma can obstruct emotional self-regulation and keep the amygdala (the part of the brain that’s linked to fear) in a state of activation.
 Individuals who suffer from trauma and PTSD are in a constant state of “fight or flight,” in which the stress response overrides the brain’s reasoning and decision-making capabilities.
 Consequently, this can lead to lifelong problems in learning, behavior, relationships, and physical and mental health.

+Fortunately, the narcissist brain has the ability to evolve.
 Neuroplasticity refers to the brain’s ability to change in response to experience.
-Hence, when young adults prioritize a particular behavior or choose to move on from a negative emotion rather than wallowing in it, they’re actually shaping their own young adult brain development.
+Young adults can choose to prioritize a particular behavior or move on from a negative emotion rather than wallowing in it.
+When they do so, they’re actually shaping their own young adult brain development.
 They’re creating synapses (connections made by cells in the brain and nervous system) that support stronger functioning in certain areas.

 Here are five ways young adults can build brain strength in the areas that support well-being and mutually supportive relationships with others.
 Some young people may need the assistance of parents, mentors, and/or life skills programs in order to establish these healthy habits and develop a toolkit for resilience, critical thinking, and caring for others.

-Ultimately, mental health is inextricably entwined with young adult brain development and executive functioning.
+Ultimately, mental health and narcissism are inextricably entwined with young adult brain development and executive functioning.
 Therefore, it’s crucial for young adults who are struggling to receive support in building self-regulation skills and pro-social behaviors as part of their journey of healing from mental health challenges.
-To learn more about how Newport Institute helps young adults strengthen executive function, motivation, and interpersonal relationships, contact our Admissions experts today.
+To learn more about how Newport Institute helps young adults strengthen executive function, motivation, empathy, and interpersonal relationships, contact our Admissions experts today.